-Social Innovation Grants
+Social Innovation Project Grants

-What is a social innovative approach?
+What is a socially-innovative approach?

 - Addresses social issues by applying new learning and strategies to positively affect change

-- Has a measurable impact on the broader social, political and economic contexts that created or support continuation of the issue being addressed
+- Has a measurable impact on the broader social, political, and economic contexts that created or support continuation of the issue being addressed

 - Is designed to explore what might work to trigger longer term systems, rather than implementing “program models” with known actions and clear end points